GUARD: Guideline Upholding Test through Adaptive Role-play and Jailbreak Diagnostics for LLMs

 \subsection{On similarity threshold}

-We adopt different thresholds (0.2, 0.3, 0.4, 0.5) for the evaluator and calculate the Jailbreak success rate, shown in Table \ref{sim threshold}.
+We adopt different thresholds (0.2, 0.3, 0.4, 0.5) for the evaluator and calculate the Jailbreak success rate, shown in Fig.~\ref{fig:ablation} (a).
 From the table, different thresholds have a slight effect on GUARD-JD.
 We choose a threshold of 0.3 empirically.